soleblaze/openstack/examples/MultiNode-2NIC.md

 ## Installing a Compute Server

+Install Ubuntu 12.04 LTS

+ssh into compute server

+Add management interface to /etc/network/interfaces

+	auto eth1
+	iface eth1 inet static
+ 		address 172.16.0.3
+  		netmask 255.255.255.0

 Since this is being deployed to 3 machines the compute.sh file is downloaded locally.
 The variables are then hard coded into the script.
-The script is then scp'd onto each compute server and ran.
+The modified script is then scp'd onto each compute server and ran.